 - 1 red bell pepper

 - 1 teaspoon Italian seasoning

 - 4 cups beef broth

-Roast 15 minutes.
-Stir and place on broil for an additional 10 minutes or until tomatoes are lightly charred on some of the edges.
+- Roast 15 minutes.
+Stir and turn the oven on to broil for an additional 5-10 minutes or until tomatoes are lightly charred on some of the edges.

-Meanwhile, slice and pan fry sausage until cooked through.
+- Meanwhile, slice and fry sausage until browned in a large pot.

 - Add the tomato mixture & parmesan rind to the pot along with the broth and tomato paste and simmer uncovered for 10 minutes.